Simplifly Deccan: Fleet

 Simplifly Deccan operated a fleet of ATR 42, ATR 72 and Airbus A320 aircraft.
 For routes of higher demand between major cities, Simplifly Deccan used its larger Airbus A320s.

 Simplifly Deccan was operating the following aircraft in September 2007:

 Incidents

-In 2003, on the planned launch flight from Begumpet airport, Hyderabad to Vijayawada, having onboard guests including Pratap Reddy, M Venkaiah Naidu and other political leaders, one of the engines caught fire while taxiing for takeoff and the flight was aborted.
+In 2003, on the planned launch flight from Begumpet airport, Hyderabad to Vijayawada, having onboard guests including Pratap Reddy, M Venkaiah Naidu, Pankaj Abani and other political leaders, one of the engines caught fire while taxiing for takeoff and the flight was aborted.
 All passengers survived the incident.

 On 11 March 2006, Air Deccan Flight 108 made a hard landing and skidded off runway 27 at HAL Airport in Bengaluru.
 The aircraft was an ATR 72-500 registered VT-DKC flying between Coimbatore and Bengaluru.
 Five passengers received minor injuries, and the aircraft suffered major damage to its undercarriage.
 The airport was closed for almost five hours following the incident.
 In the end, the aircraft was sold to be used for spares.

 In popular culture

-Soorarai Pottru, a Tamil-language film starring Suriya, was inspired by the initial events of Air Deccan and its founder Cpt.
+Soorarai Pottru, a Tamil-language film starring Suriya, directed by Sudha Kongara was inspired by the initial events of Air Deccan and its founder Cpt.
 G. R. Gopinath.
+The film was also remade in Hindi as Sarfira by the same director, starring Akshay Kumar and Radhika Madan in the lead role.